 If the pest management program uses mating disruption pheromones, a CM-DA type lure is recommended and should be hung in the top third of the trees with one trap per every 5 acres making sure that the traps are not hung on the same tress as the pheromone dispensers.
 If mating disruption is not used L2 (long-life) lure type can be used and hung 5 to 6 feet high in the canopy with one trap used for every 10 acres and a few traps around the edges as moths will congregate here and move inward.

 There are a number of designs and sizes of trap available and the producer is advised to follow the specific instructions given by the manufacturer.

 Typically the first CM emergence occurs during bloom, but this is another stage of the life cycle that can be influenced by temperature.
 By monitoring the traps weekly the producer can identify biofix, the date at which male CM are consistently trapped.
-This date indicates when to start recording maximum and minimum temperatures to use in the degree day model (DD).
-Insecticide spray programs are based upon DD model as they have been shown to be more accurate than the calendar approach.
+This date indicates when to start recording maximum and minimum temperatures to use in the degree-day model (DD).
+Insecticide spray programs are based upon the DD model as they have been shown to be more accurate than the calendar approach.

-When a standard trap captures \>5 CM moths per week the trap threshold has been reached, which is a warning to be prepared to spray when eggs hatch, usually within the next 5 to 7 days.
+When a standard trap captures >5 CM moths per week the trap threshold has been reached, which is a warning to be prepared to spray when the eggs hatch, usually within the next 5 to 7 days.
 The actual day can be determined by DD.
-The DD model uses the lower development threshold temperature, which for CM has been determined to be 50 degrees Fahrenheit along with maximum and minimum day temperatures and can be calculated using a simple averaging method, or using a DD table.
+The DD model uses the lower development threshold temperature, which for CM has been determined to be 50 degrees Fahrenheit along with maximum and minimum daily temperatures and can be calculated using a simple averaging method, or using a DD table.